mingodad/citadel/webcit/README.txt

   -> The "-s" option causes WebCit to present an HTTPS (SSL-encrypted) web
      service.
 If you want to do both HTTP and HTTPS, you can simply run two instances of WebCit on two different ports.

+  -> The "-f" option tells WebCit that it is allowed to follow the
+     "X-Forwarded-For:" HTTP headers which may be added if your WebCit service is sitting behind a front end proxy.
+This will allow users in your "Who is online?" list to appear as connecting from their actual host address instead of the address of the proxy.

   -> remotehost: the name or IP address of the host on which your Citadel
      server is running.
 The default is "localhost".